How does laser eye surgery work?

 - Misconceptions about how laser eye treatment works

-We will look at why vision is blurred when you have short-sight, long-sight or astigmatism, as well as the anatomy of the cornea and how the lasers change its shape to correct eyesight.
+We will look at why vision is blurred when you have short-sight, long-sight or astigmatism, as well as the anatomy of the cornea and how the lasers change their shape to correct eyesight.

 Laser eye surgery has been performed for over 25 years, with the first surgery taking place in 1989.
 Technology has moved on a lot since then with the method of how laser eye surgery works evolving over time.
 Each procedure now takes no more than 5 minutes per eye whilst achieving an impressive level of accuracy.